alketech/web-push-testing-service/README.md

     This method expected a testSuiteId, a browser name and the release version and it will return a subscription.

-    The gcmSenderId and vapidPublicKey parameters are options BUT Chrome requires one of them to work, otherwise you must catch the error.

     http://localhost:8090/api/get-subscription/

     **Input**